-Performance Based Regulation and Detecting the Pathogens
+Performance Based Regulation (PBR) and Detecting the Pathogens

-At a time when Performance Based Regulation is a hot topic in the aviation industry, a series of rail accidents in North America help demonstrate the type of poor performance that PBR must successfully detect.
+At a time when Performance Based Regulation (PBR) is a hot topic in the aviation industry, a series of rail accidents in North America help demonstrate the type of poor performance that PBR must successfully detect.
 These accidents were what James Reason, Professor Emeritus, University of Manchester described as ‘organisational accidents’ in his classic 1997 book Managing the Risks of Organizational Accidents.
 Reason explained that:

 Organizational accidents have multiple causes involving many people operating at different levels of their respective companies.